TAUTOLOGY-EDUCATION/ChatGPT-API/chatgpt api/chatgpt api doc/chatgpt api use doc.md

 * `object` (string): The type of object returned, in this case, "edit".
 * `created` (integer): A timestamp of when the edit was created.
-* `choices` (array): The generated edits, including the edited text and the index of the edit.
+* `choices` (array): The generated edits, which include the edited text and the index of the edit.
     * `index` (integer): The index of the edit.
 When you set `n` to more than 1, the API will return multiple edits.
 The index helps identify each distinct edit.
     * `text` (string): The edited text.
-* `usage` (object): Information about the number of tokens used in the API call, including the number of tokens in the input, the number of tokens in the edited text, and the total number of tokens used.
+* `usage` (object): Information about the number of tokens used in the API call, including the number of tokens in the prompt, the number of tokens in the edited text, and the total number of tokens used.